techx/hackmit-puzzle-2025/chess/README.md

 http://localhost:5000
 ```

-The ciphertext will load automatically when the page opens.
+The caption will load automatically when the page opens.

 ## API Endpoints

 - `GET /` - Serves the main web interface
-- `GET /get_ciphertext` - Returns JSON with ciphertext
+- `GET /get_caption` - Returns JSON with caption

 ## Development